IBM/java-async-util/README.md

     });
 }
 ```
-for cleanliness, we can use the `FutureSupport.tryWith` try-with-resources emulation:
+for cleanliness, we can use `FutureSupport.tryWith` for try-with-resources emulation:
 ```java
 CompletionStage<Result> makeRequest(Request request) {
   return asyncNetworkOperation(request)